DWD Builders — actively taking on new projects. Free consultation available.

 If you're planning a construction project in Los Angeles, you've probably heard the horror stories: building permits taking 6–12 months or longer.
 For homeowners and business owners eager to break ground, these delays can be frustrating and expensive.
 The good news?
-There are proven strategies to expedite your permit approval — and as a licensed general contractor with 20+ years of LA experience, we've helped hundreds of clients navigate this process successfully.
+There are proven strategies to expedite your permit approval — and as a licensed general contractor serving LA since 2013, we've helped hundreds of clients navigate this process successfully.

 The Los Angeles Department of Building and Safety (LADBS) is experiencing unprecedented backlogs driven by several compounding factors that show no signs of resolving quickly.